jeffh/Hydrant/docs/source/value_transformer_reference.rst

 The given value transformer should be reversable.

-.. _HYDSnakeToCamelCaseValueTransformer:
+.. _HYDCamelToSnakeCaseValueTransformer:

-HYDSnakeToCamelCaseValueTransformer
+HYDCamelToSnakeCaseValueTransformer
 ===================================

-This value transformer converts snake case to camel case.
+This value transformer converts camel case to snake case.
 You can optionally specific if it is UpperCamelCase or lowerCamelCase by specifying one of the following enums::